Fakhrrud Rural District

-Fakhrud Rural District (دهستان فخررود) is in Miyandasht District of Darmian County, South Khorasan province, Iran.
+Fakhrrud Rural District (دهستان فخررود) is in Miyandasht District of Darmian County, South Khorasan province, Iran.
 Its capital is the village of Gask.

 Demographics

 Population

 At the time of the 2006 National Census, the rural district's population (as a part of Qohestan District) was 5,446 in 1,530 households.
 There were 5,183 inhabitants in 1,481 households at the following census of 2011.
 The 2016 census measured the population of the rural district as 4,889 in 1,489 households.
 The most populous of its 23 villages was Gask, with 581 people.

-After the 2016 census, the rural district was separated from the district in the formation of Miyandasht District.
+In 2021, the rural district was separated from the district in the formation of Miyandasht District.